intel/intel-extension-for-transformers/workflows/chatbot/fine_tuning/README.md

 ## 2. Multi-node Fine-tuning

-We also supported Distributed Data Parallel finetuning on single node and multi nodes settings.
+We also supported Distributed Data Parallel finetuning on single node and multi-node settings.
 To use Distributed Data Parallel to speedup training, the bash command needs a small adjustment.
 <br>
 For example, to finetune FLAN-T5 through Distributed Data Parallel training, bash command will look like the following, where
 <br>